Warren & Migliaccio, L.L.P.

 Birthday candles aren’t the only things you’ll want to count – make sure special occasions are marked clearly on your calendar, too.
 This way, no parent misses out on those milestone moments.

-If there’s one thing Texas courts agree on, it’s that parenting time evenly divided benefits children most during holidays from spring break to Christmas morning pajama unwrapping sessions.
+If there’s one thing Texas courts agree on, it’s that evenly divided parenting time benefits children most during holidays, from spring break to Christmas morning pajama unwrapping sessions.

 Crafting an Equitable Summer Schedule